mr-islam/habits/README.md

 - [x] Options screen and about together
 - [x] Simple Notifications for habits
 - [x] make the xs smaller and non colored, like loop
+- [x] move to sufone org on github
+- [x] Gentle haptic feedback for check, and another for uncheck

 ## License